Cyber-Chic/cosmos/COIN_LEDGER.md

 ### 🔍 Archival Directory Overview

-This source serves as the permanent digital registry for a global, real-world **[treasure hunt](https://linktr.ee/themooresignal)** bridging Earth and Outer Space.
+This source serves as the digital archive for a global, real-world **[treasure hunt](https://linktr.ee/themooresignal)** bridging Earth and Outer Space.
 Each physical coin features a unique ID on the front with a fragmented verse inscribed on the back.
 Simply match your Coin ID below to unveil the full cosmic poem.
 You are also invited to **[log your find](https://coord.info/TBB2WKZ)** on the tracking portal.

-📦 **EXHIBIT SPOTLIGHT** // This site primarily houses the Astro coin archive.
+📦 **EXHIBIT SPOTLIGHT** // This site primarily houses the astro coin archive.
 To view the expanded space exhibition catalog, access the **[COSMIC SHOWCASE](manifest.md)**.

 *   **The Kindness Protocol:** Physical tokens are complimentary keepsakes.
 To pay it forward, finders are requested to perform one anonymous act of kindness in the real world.
-*   **The Flight Manifests:** Custom prints representing each physical coin are queued to board commercial rockets and launch into space.
-Select captures—including project highlights & cosmic visuals—are also releasing as limited-edition spacebound prints.
+*   **The Flight Manifests:** Custom captures of each coin are queued to board commercial rockets and launch into space.
+Select captures—including project highlights & visuals—are also releasing as spacebound prints.
 *   **The Orbital Broadcast:** Signature studio artwork is slated for a live digital broadcast via a satellite passing directly over the Pyramids of Giza. *(Track display via **[SAT GUS](https://tr.ee/P8Bv63Qkk6)**).*

 <br />